 For the past forty years, photographer Annie Leibovitz has produced intimate and often provocative portraits that have appeared in countless major magazines and art publications.
 Her work includes the dramatic shot of a nude and pregnant Demi Moore, as well as the audacious portrait of a naked John Lennon wrapped around Yoko Ono, taken only four or five hours before Lennon’s death.
 Her photographs reveal a personal side to celebrity life, and she frequently produces artistic nudes of female celebrities which express vulnerability as well as sexuality.

-Some of Leibovitz’s most personal and touching photographs are her portraits of her friend and lover, the late essayist Susan Sontag.
+Some of Leibovitz’s most personal and touching photographs are her portraits of her partner, the late essayist Susan Sontag.
 Taken over a period of fifteen years, Leibovitz’s portraits of Sontag range from affectionate shots of Sontag at home, to touching portraits captured during her struggle with cancer, to controversial shots taken after her death.
 The death photographs, which Salon Magazine described as “shocking,” and not fit for publication, are in many ways Leibovitz’s most artistic and courageous work.
 Both Leibovitz’s commercial photography and her more personal portraits reveal a lesbian artist whose work will remain iconic for many years to come.